tughi/recode/Thoughts.md

     let text = "Hello"      \ text uses 16 bytes on the stack and 2 bytes in the data section text = "42"             \ this assignment changes the data pointer and sets len to 2

-Strings can be created at runtime using builtin functions...
+Strings can be created at runtime using builtin procedures...

 ## Variables